Piano Settings and Tuning Guide

 GrandPianoV2 without EFX is nearly identical to GrandPianoV

-Mono Piano (miss)uses ‘EFX generated monoisation’ – resulting in a phase distorted sound
+Mono Piano (miss)uses ‘Overdrive monoisation’ – resulting in a phase distorted sound

-Mono Piano and GrandPianoV2, both without EFX, are identical
+Mono Piano and GrandPianoV2, without EFX, are identical

 (III) General tuning options for VR acoustic pianos (AP)